danelia/Steganography/README.md

 # Steganography

-Python program based on stegonographical methods to hide files in images.
+Python program based on steganographical methods to hide files in images.

 ## Information